bhvima/bhvima.github.io/_posts/2022-1-1-Functional-Programming.md

 ---
 layout: post
-title: Functional Programming : Scala
+title: Functional Programming - Scala
+excerpt: Writing code in an entirely functional style without using loops, if-else statements and mutable states.
 ---

 Scala is a multi-paradigm language - a mix of both object oriented and functional styles.
 Now let us strip the object oriented programming aspect and write code in an entirely functional style.